 Cloudy or blurry vision

-Lights appear too bright and/or present a glare or a surrounding halo
+Lights seem too bright or present a glare or a surrounding halo

-Retinoblastoma.
 Retinoblastoma is a rare cancer of the retina.
-The retina is the innermost layer of the eye, located at the back of the eye, that receives light and images necessary for vision.
+The retina is the innermost layer of the eye.
+It is located at the back of the eye.
+It receives light and images needed for vision.
 About 250 children in the U.S. are diagnosed with this type of cancer each year.
-It mostly happens in children under the age of 5; the highest incidence of the disease happens between infancy and age two.
-Both males and females are affected equally.
-Retinoblastoma can happen in either eye; however, in about 25% to 30% of the cases, the tumor is present in both eyes.
+It mostly happens in children the age younger than 5.
+Most cases happen between infancy and age 2.
+Both boys and girls are affected equally.
+Retinoblastoma can happen in either eye.
+But in about 25% to 30% of the cases, the tumor is in both eyes.

 Leukocoria.
 A white light reflex that happens at certain angles when light is shown into the pupil.

-Treatment for retinoblastoma may include one, or more, of the following:
+Treatment for retinoblastoma may include 1 or more of the following: